-The IsoSpeed Decoupler combined with large tire clearances mean that you can even use Domane as a gravel bike if you want.
+The IsoSpeed Decoupler combined with large tire clearances means that you can even use Domane as a gravel bike if you want.

 Why you should choose the Domane:

-– You ride long distance.
-Though, keep in mind that you can still use Emonda and Madone for long distance rides as most people do.
+– You ride long distances.
+Though, keep in mind that you can still use Emonda and Madone for long-distance rides as most people do.
 Domane is just on a different level in terms of comfort.

 – You want a bike that is comfortable and can handle rough terrain like gravel roads or even trails.

-– You are looking for an upright geometry which will make your back less tired after many hours of riding.
+– You are looking for an upright geometry that will make your back less tired after many hours of riding.

 – You want bikes with an integrated storage compartment.
 Useful for mini-tools, tubes, and snacks for long rides.